 About RTeach Institute

-Julia Westera founded RTeach Institute to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching for high impact results.
+Julia Westera founded RTeach Institute to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching (RT3T™) for high impact results.
+RTeach Institute has since expanded to include both RT3T™ practitioners and STEM facilitators.

 What is RT3T™ (Reciprocal Teaching - Three Track)?